 There will be jackrabbits a-plenty and possibly many another wild animals to spot like roadrunners and coyotes!
 And porky pigs and daffy ducks and Tasmanian devils—wait, wrong list.
-You’ll see other hot air balloons floating next to, above, and below you at what I’m assuming is a safe distance.
+You’ll see other hot air balloons floating all around you at what I’m assuming is a safe distance.

-You’ll get to watch the Chase Crew try to estimate where your balloon will land and see your hot air balloon both being blown up and being deflated, up close and inside out.
+You’ll get to watch the Chase Crew try to estimate where your balloon will land.
+Also, see your hot air balloon both being blown up and being deflated, up close and inside out.